torvalds/linux/Documentation/scheduler/sched-energy.rst

 order to make EAS start.
 To do so, please refer to documentation of the independent EM framework in Documentation/power/energy-model.rst.

-Please also note that the scheduling domains need to be re-built after the EM has been registered in order to start EAS.
+Please also analte that the scheduling domains need to be re-built after the EM has been registered in order to start EAS.

 EAS uses the EM to make a forecasting decision on energy usage and thus it is